pantheon-systems/documentation/source/content/guides/localdev/03-using-localdev.md

 1. Navigate to the **<i className="fa fa-arrow-up"></i> Push** tab.

-1. Select the information you want pushed to the Pantheon Development environment.
+1. Select the information you want pushed to the Pantheon **Dev** environment.

 1. Enter a **Git commit message** that describes the changes made in this particular push.